Ceratopteris thalictroides: Common names

 Ceratopteris thalictroides is commonly known as water sprite, Indian fern, water fern, oriental waterfern, and water hornfern.
-In the Philippines, it is called pakung-sungay (literally 'antler fern' or 'horn fern').
+In the Philippines, it is called pakung-sungay (literally "antler fern" or "horn fern").

 Distribution

-Ceratopteris thalictroides is widespread across tropical regions.
+Ceratopteris thalictroides is widespread across the tropical and subtropical regions of the world, occurring as far north as Japan and as far south as western Australia.

 Description

 Rooted in mud, Ceratopteris thalictroides plants vary in size and appearance.
-The stipes of mature plants are 3-15 mm in diameter, spongy, and air-filled with 4-60 cm long including its stipe.
+The stipes of mature plants are 3–15 mm in diameter, spongy, and air-filled with 4-60 cm long including its stipe.

 Pale green, brown when matured, fertile fronds are 15-100 cm or more, including the stipe, to 40 cm long.
-Proliferous or dormant buds with their overlapping dark scales present in the axils of fertile pinnae are winged.
-Pinnae are deeply incised with segments 2-15 mm x 10-30 mm and the fertile segments 1-2 mm x 10-80 mm.
+Proliferous or dormant buds with their overlapping dark scales, present in the axils of fertile pinnae, are winged.
+Pinnae are deeply incised with segments 2–15 mm x 10–30 mm and the fertile segments 1–2 mm x 10–80 mm.

+Cytology

 In the north type and the third type, the count of chromosomes is 2n=126 while in the south type its 2n=154, making it separate from species.